This is my official list of recommended resources to help you on your journey towards FIRE!

 The Bogleheads’ Guide to Investing (Affiliate Link) by Taylor Larimore

-One of the best book that gives you a practical real-life understanding of how to become a passive investor through low-cost index funds and ETFs.
+One of the best books that gives you a practical real-life understanding of how to become a passive investor through low-cost index funds and ETFs.
 It explains the stock market and why tracking the index makes sense for most people when it comes to investing.
 It’s US-centric though so not everything in there will make sense.

 Motivated Money by Peter Thornhill